gohurali/Financial-Market-Prediction/README.md

-# Stock-Data-Analysis
+# Financial Prediction with Time Series Dependent Neural Networks

 In this study, we look at cryptocurrency and stock price prediction by utilizing machine learning methods.
 We look at primary types of neural networks such as multi-layer perceptrons, temporal convolutional neural networks, and long-term-short-term memory recurrent neural networks.

-## Getting Started with the Machine Learning
+## Getting Started with the ML Backend

 ### Dependencies
 This project requires you to install the following packages: